Oh, there will be stories... stories with pictures and sound and motion and tall layered pages.

 If you are elected, will you do your best to make women’s suffrage a government measure?

 When they received no reply, they unfolded a banner with the slogan “Votes for women” and were thrown out of the meeting.
 In the ensuing struggle, a policeman claimed the women had kicked and spat at him.
-They were arrested and charged with assaulting the police and also causing an obstruction in South Street Manchester.
+They were then arrested and charged with assaulting the police and also causing an obstruction in South Street Manchester.

 It was the first of 13 times that Annie Kenney was sent to prison.